barath83/Web-App-Series/README.md

 ## 2.MicroMan
 MicroMan is a straight out retro game where a micro sized guy runs through coins avoiding bombs.This application is built using libGDX, a Java game development framework.

+## 3.Movie Post-it
+Movie Post-it is a simple web application written in Vanilla JS,it helps you to add a list of movies to your bingelist with a feature to add or remove movies from the list,the bingelist of movies is stored using local storage.